HelseID/HelseID-Public/docs/topics/client_authentication.rst

             token.Header.Add("n", modulus);
         }

 Using an enterprise certificate provides HelseID with some organizational claims which can be used in the generation of tokens.
-They consists of:
+They consist of:

 - `helseid://claims/client/ec/orgnr_parent`
 - `helseid://claims/client/ec/orgnr_child`